 Most insurance companies are able to check previous claims by accessing HITS (Habitational Insurance Tracking System).
-They may access about 98% available claims data in Canada and about 55% claims data in Quebec.
+They may access about 98% of available claims data in Canada and about 55% of claims data in Quebec.
 Home insurance companies check claims history to know the pattern, frequency, and nature of claims to assess the risk.
 When you request a quote, you are asked about any previous claims too.

 Can Home Insurance Companies Charge Cancellation Fees

 You may decide to cancel your home insurance due to various types of reasons.
-Whether it is due to a cheaper quote or when you are selling your home, you may cancel insurance any time.
+Whether it is due to a cheaper quote or when you are selling your home, you may cancel the insurance at any time.
 Yes, home insurance companies may charge cancellation fees when you decide to cancel your policy mid-term.
-Most insurers calculate the cancellation charges based on short rate method.
+Most insurers calculate the cancellation charges based on the short rate method.
 This charge is deducted as administrative costs for handling your policy.

 Can I Switch Or Change Home Insurance Companies Anytime

 Yes, you may change or switch home insurance providers anytime due to any reason.
 If you feel that it is worth switching your insurer for any reason then you may do so.
-When you decide to change insurer during mid-term then you may pay some penalty charges.
+When you decide to change insurer during the mid-term then you may pay some penalty charges.
 If the penalty charge is more than the amount you may save by switching then you may wait till renewal as per your situation.